Intelligent-Silicon/AutoUnattend/AutoUnattend-WindowsPE-Microsoft-Windows-PnpCustomizationsWinPE.md

 This is the first opportunity in the autounattend.xml process where you can create the $WinpeDriver$ folder and subfolders containing drivers on the memory stick for installation during the windowsPE pass and other passes in the autounattend.xml .

-The windowsPE conponent pass is where the drivers are added to the windows driver store during the installation process and for the windowsPE installation process to gain additional boot-critical driver functionality.
+The windowsPE component pass is where the drivers are added to the windows driver store during the installation process and for the windowsPE installation process to gain additional boot-critical driver functionality.

 https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store